MinoSuve/Nomad-cig/README.md

 - Cigarette Packs has 20 cigarettes inside
 - Use the pack of cigs to get a single cigarette out of it
 - Use the cigarette for minor, legal stress relief
-- Cigarette pack accurately reflects how many cigarettes are left
 - Pack deletes itself when the last cigarette is removed

 ## Dependencies